How to use Pinterest for business

 - Use one or more images in each pin

-- Colourful images with varying shades
+- Use colourful images with varying shades

-- Infographics and visuals that teach people how to do something
+- Infographics and visuals that teach people how to do something are especially welcome

-While any image could be pinned, photos depicting lifestyle scenes and without people tend to do better in terms of ranking.
+While any image could be pinned, photos depicting lifestyle scenes and photos without people tend to do better in terms of ranking.

 They should also be compressed, meaning the file size is made smaller so the image can load quicker on a page.